These days, everybody knows how important content marketing is in attracting your audience and winning leads and sales.

 Hubspot uses ebooks as lead magnets on many blog posts, helping them become a hugely successful company.
-Check out the share numbers for some of their most popular lead magents below:
+Check out the share numbers for some of their most popular lead magnets below:

 If you’re planning to create an ebook, a good starting point is an in-depth blog post or piece of long form content.

 Read our guide to learn some of the key mistakes to avoid when writing an ebook or how to create a popup for your ebook to get more leads.

 If you’re already promoting your business with presentations, then this is a useful content format.
 Plus, it’s pretty easy to put them online with a SlideShare account.

 Traffic Generation Cafe found SlideShare an effective way to: